Learning Italian and keeping language skills alive is like nurturing a growing plant.

 as well as audio and conversational skills.

-Every week, Melissa posts new articles in both Italian and English.
-Subscribing to the Matta Blog, you will learn about Italian culture, music, art and wine, and other fascinating current topics—as well as tips to learn the language.
-What could be more rewarding than having an “ah-ha!” moment when you realize your reading comprehension has improved simply by diving deeper into another Matta post!
+Every week on the Matta Blog, are new posts in Italian and English.
+You will learn about Italian culture, music, art and wine, travel & current events — as well as tips to learn the language.
+What could be more rewarding than that “ah-ha!” moment when you realize your language skills are improving by reading a Matta post!
 Melissa loves it when you leave a comment, too!

 Matta YouTube Channel

-To improve her own Italian speaking skills, Melissa began the Matta Youtube Channel.
-It not only combines her love of the language but her passion for theater, drama, music, and art!
-Each Youtube video is followed up with a blog post so that you can follow along with Melissa by reading the text of the video in both Italian and English
+The Matta Videos help train your ear as together we work on new vocabulary and focus on pronunciation.
+Each Youtube video is followed up with a blog post so that you can follow along with Melissa by reading the text of each video in both Italian and English.

 Follow Melissa on the Matta Facebook page